linda-seiter/CMSC115_2258/unit1_lab_vscode/README.md

 - Line comment: Text following `//` is ignored on the current line.
 - Block or multi-line comment: Text between `/*` and `*/` is ignored.

-Click on `Comments.java` to open the file in the editor, then run the program to view the output.
+Click on the Java class named `Comments` to open the file in the editor, then run the program to view the output.

 ```java
 /**